HMI2-Research-Group/PIP-Summer-School/README.md

 Tip: VS Code has the best IDE.

-Both of the softwares are very important.
+Both of the software are very important.
 If any issues installing them please contact the instructor.

-Assuming you have windows or linux laptop below are the commands to be executed in an anaconda prompt shell.
-The anaconda prompt shell varies upon distributions.
-For windows search ```anaconda shell```.
-For linux you have to activate the anaconda environment and when you activate it it should give output a *non empty output* for
+Assuming you have a Windows or Linux laptop below are the commands to be executed in an anaconda prompt shell.
+The anaconda prompt shell varies upon distribution.
+For Windows search ```anaconda shell```.
+For Linux, you have to activate the anaconda environment and when you activate it should give the output a *non empty output* for

 ```bash
 which conda